openhab/openhab-cloud/README.md

 ```

 To perform a reset of the complete setup you can additionally stop all docker containers and remove
-the related images, volumes by the following commands:
+the related images and volumes by the following commands:
 ```
 docker stop $(docker ps -a -q) docker rmi -f $(docker images -q)